ghacks Technology News

 Device Driver Cleanup

 It is sometimes not possible to remove all device drivers and Registry settings for a device in the Windows operating system.
 So called leftovers can cause a series of problems from slow boot times to performance and stability issues.
-Trying to cleanup the device drivers manually is a complicated long winded process as it does not only mean to delete files and Registry settings but also to find out which files and settings are related to the hardware.

 Driver Sweeper has been covered about two years ago at Ghacks.
 The software has been designed to cleanup device driver leftovers both on the hard drive and the Windows Registry.
-The software program comes as a portable version or installer and can cleanup driver and Registry leftovers of the following hardware devices:
+The software program comes as a portable version or installer, and can cleanup driver and Registry leftovers of the following hardware devices:

 • AGEIA – PhysX